azurebigcompute/cyclecloud_tutorials/Lab1/Tutorial.md

   # All processes entering MPI_Finalize
   ```
-  Column t in the table shows the latency in pingpong internode communication.
+  Column t in the table shows the latency of internode communication.
-  Latency of ~3us for messages of upto 2048 bytes proves that RDMA InfiniBand fabric was used for communication.
+  Latency of ~3us for messages of upto 2048 bytes proves RDMA InfiniBand fabric as communication carrier.

 **Congratulations!
 You have completed the Lab 1 tutorial.**
 * Continue to [Lab 2 - Customizing an HPC cluster template](/Lab2/Tutorial.md),